centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

     The public certificate used for the encryption.

   - Trusted CA's certificate
-    The trusted CA certificate used for the encryption.
+    The trused CA certificate used for the encryption.

-  - Enable negotiation
+  - Enable negociation
-    If set to *yes*, this input will try to negotiate encryption and compression with the remote endpoint.
+    Enable negociation.
+If 'yes', this *Intput* will try to negociate encryption and compression with the remote endpoint.

   - One peer retention mode
     By default, a listening input will accept any number of incoming connections.
-In *one peer retention* mode, only one connection at a time is accepted, on a first-come first-serve basis.
-Default is *no*.
+In 'one peer retention' mode only one connection is accepted at the same time, on a first-come first-serve basis.
+Default to 'no'.

-TCP *input* can either listen on a given port or can attempt to initiate a connection if a host is given.
-This allows flexible network topology.
+To reiterate, TCP *Input* can either listen on a given port or can attempt to initiate a connection if a host is given.
+This allow flexible network topology.

+#### BBDO Server

+BBDO Server inputs receive events from a remote endpoint.
+They listen on a given port for a connection by a BBDO Client.

+*BBDO Server*-type inputs have the following parameters:

+  - Listening address
+    Only with TCP transport protocol, if empty or if 0.0.0.0 the server listens for every connection.
+    Otherwise, the server only listens on the interface behind the given address.

+  - Listening port
+    Port used for the connection.
+Mandatory.

+  - Transport protocol
+    Two choices are available: gRPC (based on http2) or TCP (a little faster).

+  - Authorization token
+    Only used with the gRPC transport protocol.
+This can be used to filter the BBDO flow.
+    A BBDO client will be able to send data to this server only if their authorization tokens match.

+  - Enable TLS encryption
+    Enables the encryption of the flow.
+For the encryption to work, the private key file, *Public certificate* and *Trusted CA's certificate* need to be set on both ends.
+Default is *auto*, i.e., *no* unless TCP negotiation has been activated and the remote endpoint has activated encryption.

+  - Private key path
+    The private key file used for the encryption.

+  - Certificate path
+    The public certificate used for the encryption.

+#### BBDO Client

+BBDO Client inputs receive events from a remote endpoint.
+They establish a connection on a given port to a BBDO Server.

+*BBDO Client*-type inputs have the following parameters:

+  - Server address
+    The address to connect to.

+  - Server port
+    The server port.

+  - Retry interval
+    On failure, the client waits for this value (given in seconds) before retrying to connect.

+  - Transport protocol
+    Two choices are available: gRPC (based on http2) or TCP (a little faster).

+  - Authorization token
+    Only used with the gRPC transport protocol.
+This can be used to filter the BBDO flow.
+    A BBDO client will be able to send data to this server only if their authorization tokens match.

+  - Enable TLS encryption
+    Enables the encryption of the flow.
+For the encryption to work, the private key file, *Public certificate* and *Trusted CA's certificate* need to be set on both ends.
+Default is *auto*, i.e., *no* unless TCP negotiation has been activated and the remote endpoint has activated encryption.

+  - Trusted CA's certificate path
+    The Trusted CA's certificate file.

+  - Certificate Common Name
+    The certificate Common Name.

-### Broker output configuration page
+### Broker Output Configuration Page

-This section lists all the outputs activated for this Centreon Broker instance.
-Centreon Broker can have as many outputs as needed.
+This section lists all the *Outputs* activated for this instance of Centreon Broker.
+Centreon Broker can have as many *Outputs* as needed.

-For each output, the parameters are:
+For each *Outputs*, the parameters are:

   - Type
-    There are several types of output managed by the Centreon Broker:
+    There are several types of outputs managed by the Centreon Broker:

     1.  **TCP - IPV4** and **TCP - IPV6**: This output forwards data to another
         server, another Centreon Broker or Centreon Map.
+Currently, it doesn't work with IPV6.
+This output is also deprecated because we now have two outputs to replace it that are **BBDO Server** and **BBDO Client**.
+    2.  **BBDO Server**: This output forwards data to a BBDO client, another Centreon Broker or Centreon Map.
+    3.  **BBDO Client**: This output forwards data to a BBDO server, another Centreon Broker or Centreon Map.
-    2.  **File**: Writes data into a file.
+    4.  **File**: Writes data into a file.
+This output is deprecated.
-    3.  **RRD**: Generates RRD data from performance data.
+    5.  **RRD**: Generates RRD data from performance data.
-    4.  **Storage**: Writes metrics into the database and generates performance data (deprecated).
+    6.  **Storage**: Writes metrics into the database and generates performance data (deprecated).
-    5.  **SQL**: Writes the real-time status into Centreon's database (deprecated).
+    7.  **SQL**: Writes the real-time status into Centreon's database (deprecated).
-    6.  **unified-sql**: Writes the real-time status into Centreon's database.
+    8.  **unified-sql**: Writes the real-time status into Centreon's database.
         One such output replaces **Storage** and **SQL** outputs at the same time.
-    7.  **Dumper Reader**: Reads from a database when Broker is asked to synchronize databases.
+    9.  **Dumper Reader**: Reads from a database when Broker is asked to synchronize databases (obsolete).
-    8.  **Dumper Writer**: Writes into a database when Broker is asked to synchronize databases.
+    10.  **Dumper Writer**: Writes into a database when Broker is asked to synchronize databases (obsolete).
-    9.  **BAM Monitoring**: Generates BAM data from raw events and updates real-time BAM status.
+    11.  **BAM Monitoring**: Generates BAM data from raw events and updates real-time BAM status.
-    10. **BAM Reporting**: Writes long-term BAM logs that can then be used by BI.
+    12. **BAM Reporting**: Writes long-term BAM logs that can then be used by MBI.
-    11. **Generic - Stream connector**: This is a generic output.
+    13. **Generic - Stream connector**: This is a generic output.
 You need to write a Lua script to explain what you want.

   - Failover